Bacteria, viruses, parasites, and other germs (microbes) cause many human diseases. Vaccines can help protect against some of these diseases.

 People who should not receive live-virus vaccines include:

-Some people worry that vaccines are not safe and may be harmful, especially for children.
+Some people worry that vaccines are not safe and may be harmful, such as for children.
 They may ask their provider to wait or even choose not to have the vaccine.
 But the benefits of vaccines far outweigh their risks.
 For example:

 Scientific studies have shown that vaccines and their components do not cause autism.
 Based on this evidence, the American Academy of Pediatrics, the Centers for Disease Control and Prevention, and the Institute of Medicine all conclude that the benefits of vaccines outweigh their risks.